-The disposals were in connection with the transfer of share entitlements to the entitled employees of the LLB Group following a blocked period of three years.
+The remaining portion of disposals of around 53'000 shares relates to the transfer of acquired share entitlements to the eligible employees of the LLB Group following the blocking period of three years.
 Only earned shares were transferred, no cash funds were paid out.
 The average price per share amounted to CHF 64.71 (previous year: CHF 64.71).
-The proportion of share capital represented by the transferred shares was 0.2 per cent (previous year: 0.2%).
+The proportion of share capital transferred to employees was 0.2 per cent (previous year: 0.2 %).